-Ms. Mefford-Miller reported that Metro will end FY2019 within its budget goals; with wages and benefits remaining favorable, primarily due to vacancies.
-She stated that service productivity is declining; however, the rate of decline is slowing, and looking ahead, she is hopeful that the Metro ReImagined service plan will more closely match service level to market demand, driving an increase in productivity beyond FY2020.
-Ms. Mefford-Miller reported that preventable accidents increased in YTD FY2019, due to an increase in new operator hires.
-She stated that, in recent months, Metro has introduced enhanced training initiatives to reduce the rise of preventable accidents.
-She noted that absenteeism is a critical challenge for Metro Transit, and management and labor continue to work to evaluate trends in absenteeism, as well as policies, contracts, and management strategies that can be applied to reduce overall absenteeism, specially unauthorized absences.
+- Ridership continues to show a decrease, with notable loss in revenue for MetroBus and MetroLink. - Wages and benefits remain favorable to budget, primarily due to vacancies. - For the last 18 months, service productivity has held steady, with expected seasonal fluctuations. - Looking ahead, we are hopeful that the Metro ReImagined service plan will more closely match service level to market demand, driving an increase in productivity beyond FY20. - Preventable accidents increased in 3rd Quarter FY19, due to an increase in new operator hires. - In recent months, the Safety Department has introduced enhanced training initiatives to reduce the rise of preventable accidents. - Absenteeism is a critical challenge for Metro Transit; a trend that is consistent across the industry. - Management and labor continue to work to evaluate trends in absenteeism, and policy, contractual, and management strategies that can be applied to reduce overall absenteeism, specially unauthorized absences. - The third quarter saw a drop in vehicle reliability for MetroLink, and a significant drop for Call-A-Ride.
+This increase in delays, and erosion in reliability, reflects a relatively high average fleet age for both modes.
+These trends will only be reversed by vehicle replacement. - Increased personnel presence and communication regarding security continue to result in notable reductions in security-related, negative customer contacts.

-Ms. Mefford-Miller reported that Metro and its partners continue to improve security across the transit system.
-Increased personnel presence and communication regarding security are resulting in notable reductions in security-related, negative customer contacts.
-She also gave a brief overview of upcoming service and maintenance projects.
-This report was submitted for information only, and no Committee action is required.